Flipnote Studio: Sharing Flipnotes

+PPM file format

+Para Para Manga Koubou (PPM) is a video file format created by Nintendo.
+PPM files are viewable in fan-made apps such as Flipnote Player, Playnote Studio, and Flipnote Organizer.

 Other uses

-Official contests

 In 2010 and 2011, as part of the 25th Anniversary celebrations for the Mario and Zelda series, Nintendo sponsored official Flipnote contests.
 For both contests, users were invited to create a Flipnote based on the series using template Flipnotes (with music and sound effects) posted on Flipnote Hatena.
 Entries were judged and selected by some of the head developers of the series, including Eiji Aonuma for the Zelda Flipnotes, and Shigeru Miyamoto for the Mario Flipnotes.
 Winning Flipnotes were made available to view on YouTube and Nintendo's official website, the Nintendo Channel, and the 3DS eShop (Zelda winners only).

-Music videos

 Flipnote Studio has been used by musicians to create animated music videos for their songs.

-One such artist is Billy Polard, who used looping .gif files created in and exported from Flipnote Studio to create videos.
-The first video he released using this method was made for the song "Losing Light", which was followed by a second music video titled "When Our Bedrooms Were Once Haunted".

-Artist Arman Bohn took a different approach.
-For his music video for Brain Games, he created hundreds of elements, including anthropomorphic numbers and letters, in Flipnote Studio and exported them as .gifs.
-He then used computer software to assemble these elements into his music video.
-The random arrangement of objects was intended to serve as a contrast to the lyrics of the song, which is about the scientific method.
-In his blog, Arman Bohn described his effort to keep the "jaggy" quality of the Flipnote art.

-A music video created partly in Flipnote Studio and animated by Kékéflipnote was used for "The Living Tombstone's remix of Epoch" by Savlonic.

 Reception

+Flipnote Studio received positive reviews upon the released with the west, who praise with good amounts of features, sharing local to others, and social media, Flipnote Hatena (the first ever Nintendo social media).
+It derided with exceed with pages and space limit, less colors with only red and blue, region-locked online service, and tendency to glitch.

-As of January 10, 2009, there had been more than 100,000 user-submitted creations.
+As of January 2009, there had been more than 100,000 user-submitted creations.
 During its first six months of operation in Japan, Flipnote Hatena reports having received over 1,000,000 user-submitted creations.

 IGN gave the Flipnote Studio an "outstanding" rating of 9.0/10, while also giving it an editors' choice award.

 Official Nintendo Magazine awarded it 95%.